CameronG7/React_Vite_Portfolio/README.md

 ## Credits

-This app was built using React, Vite, Tailwind CSS, and DaisyUI
+This app was built using React, Vite, Tailwind CSS, emailJS and DaisyUI

 ## License